umerrejolut/admin/README.md

 # react-boilerplate

-ReactJs ready to use boilerplate.
+ReactJs ready to use boilerplate..